 The recording studio is a 501(c)(3) organization run by committed volunteers, and it exists to serve the community.
 Local authors are a part of that community.
 As long as the author owns the copyright, our volunteers are trained to convert the author’s printed material to audio.
 Once the process is completed, the audio files are returned to the author who may choose to uploaded them to a site that makes it available for sale.
 While these volunteers are capable, they are not professionals.
 Professionals are often cost-prohibitive to the beginning author, especially when there may be little or no income from the audio book sale.
 Studio volunteers provide an alternative.
 We at RRRB believe in audiobooks, in local authors, in audio listeners and in our volunteer talent.

 There’s more.
-The West Valley Talking News is a big and very satisfying aspect of our operation.
+The Valley Talking News is a big and very satisfying aspect of our operation.
 This weekly audio news magazine is now over 50-years old.
 Each issue has 12 segments, 8-10 hours in length, the content of which is selected by volunteers from a variety of newspapers targeting news in the west valley.
 The selections are overseen by our office manager and each segment is read and directed by different volunteers, fine-tuned and assembled by the program director and made ready for our listening audience.
 Volunteers prepare the cartridges containing each issue which are delivered to them by the post office.
 Those who subscribe say good things about the West Valley Talking News, pleased with the variety, and thankful that it helps them stay in touch with the community even when life makes it more and more difficult for them to connect.

-Anybody with access to the internet and our website can access the West Valley Talking News anytime of the day or night.
+Anybody with access to the internet and our website can access The Valley Talking News anytime of the day or night.
 Simply click on the “LISTEN!” tab to find the podcast.
 The same is true of KRUV Radio Sun, a digital radio station owned and operated by volunteers at Recorded Recreational Reading for the Blind.
 It is on the air all day, every day.